vThinkBeyondVM/vThinkBVM-scripts/README.md

 # vThinkBVM-scripts

-This repository contains a collection of sample scripts primarily using Java SDK and PowerCLI/PowerShell across VMware solutions.
+This repository contains a collection of sample scripts primarily around vSphere, vSphere with Kubernetes, VMC, NSX-T using Java,Python SDK and PowerCLI/PowerShell

 # Licensing